Send your enquiry.

 The Law Commission’s provisional proposals will be published in the summer of 2022, with a final set of recommendations to be published in 2023.

 Rape is a serious allegation.
-If you have been falsely accused of sexual assault, you need an experienced criminal defence solicitor on your side.
+If you have been falsely accused of sexual assault, you need an experienced sexual assault solicitor on your side.
 At Ashmans Solicitors, our team can represent you throughout proceedings, fighting on your behalf to show that any allegations of sexual assault are unfounded.

 Call us now on 0333 009 6275.
 We are available 24 hours a day, 7 days a week.